Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

     ![Pay](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/Pay.png "[Pay]")

-2. Click the *Voucher code* field at the top in the *Vouchers* section and enter the voucher code.
+2. Click the *Voucher code* field at the top in the *Vouchers* section and enter the voucher code or scan it with a barcode scanner.

 3. Click the [REDEEM] button to the right of the *Voucher code* field.
     The voucher is indicated in the *Settlement* section of the bill list.